CarloShadow/PodiumWebTest/Web Automation/README.md

 ---
 ## 📖About
 ```
-The PodiumWebTest roject was made to explore the Podium website and to show how I organize my codes.
+The PodiumWebTest project was made to explore the Podium website and to show my technical
+skills and how I organize my codes.
 ```
 ---
 ## Tools